 - you may have digital assets like an online shopping account with credit in it or social media accounts with detailed personal information and you need to make plans about what to do with them.

-If you are in any doubt as to whether or not you should make a will, you should consult a solicitor or a Citizens Advice Bureau which can give you lists of solicitors.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+If you are in any doubt as to whether or not you should make a will, you should consult a solicitor or a Citizens Advice Bureau which can give you lists of solicitors - where to get advice.

 Is it necessary to use a solicitor